 But while Oberson agrees that robots can create some new positions, he argues that the number of jobs lost to them is likely to be even larger in the future – particularly with the rise of artificial intelligence, which will allow robots to learn and adapt to new situations.

 He says that in addition to manufacturing, which is already highly automated, service jobs and even medical image analysis and legal researchexternal link are likely to be handled increasingly by robots.

-Indeed, in February, Bloombergexternal link reported that traditionally high salaries coupled with high costs associated with the strong francexternal link are increasingly forcing Swiss companies like Firmenich and Ricola to hire automated workers rather than human ones.
+Indeed, in February, Bloombergexternal link reported that traditionally high salaries coupled with high costs associated with the strong franc are increasingly forcing Swiss companies like Firmenich and Ricola to hire automated workers rather than human ones.

 Oberson’s proposition may sound bizarre, but the idea that managing robotic workers – especially those imbued with artificial intelligence – requires the reassessment and possible revision of current social and labour policies is gaining traction.

 At the end of 2016, the World Economic Forum rated artificial intelligence and robotics as the number one emerging technologyexternal link in need of better governance.
 Last month, French politician Benoît Hamonexternal link proposed a robot tax as a method of funding a universal basic income.
 And in February, Bill Gates himself expressed his support for a robot tax in an interview with Quartz magazineexternal link, as a means to moderate the rapid automation of the workforce.

 Oberson says that it’s important for politicians and lawmakers to begin discussing these issues now, before robotic replacement of humans in the workforce becomes more widespread than it is today – which he says could happen suddenly and rapidly.

 But not everyone is convinced.